snonux/ior/README.md

 I/O Riot NG is a a experiments with BPF.

-Maybe a spiritual successor of one of my previous projects, I/O Riot https://codeberg.org/snonux/ioriot, the latter was based on SystemTap and C. The NG is based on BPF (via BCC/C) and Go (via gobpf).
+Maybe a spiritual successor of one of my previous projects, I/O Riot https://codeberg.org/snonux/ioriot, the latter was based on SystemTap and C. The NG is based on BPF (via libbpfgo).